alnoki/aptos-core/developer-docs-site/docs/move/move-on-aptos/cli.md

 <details><summary>Output</summary>

-Also pending the resolution of [#8304](https://github.com/aptos-labs/aptos-core/issues/8304), the output for a successful multisig publication transaction execution throws an API error, but the transaction can be manually verified using an explorer.
+Also pending the resolution of [#8304](https://github.com/aptos-labs/aptos-core/issues/8304), the CLI output for a successful multisig publication transaction execution results in an API error if only the payload hash has been stored on-chain, but the transaction can be manually verified using an explorer.

 </details>